Teenage Dream: The Complete Confection: Commercial performance

 In the United States, Teenage Dream: The Complete Confection boosted sales of the original Teenage Dream, which consequently re-entered the top-ten of the Billboard 200 at number seven with first-week sales of 33,000 copies.
 This resulted in a 190%-increase from the previous tracking week, in which the original album stood at number 31.
 A similar situation occurred on the UK Albums Chart, where The Complete Confection helped Teenage Dream rise from number 34 to number six after the former was released.
-The Complete Confection peaked at number two on the Official New Zealand Music Chart, aided by the combined sales of the two versions.

-Elsewhere, The Complete Confection performed moderately as an independently charting release.
-In Europe, the album respectively peaked at numbers 14 and 29 on the Belgian Flanders and Wallonia charts, both managed by Ultratop.
-It also reached number four on the French Albums Chart and number 18 on The Official Finnish Charts.
-The project was less successful on the Dutch MegaCharts and the Swedish Sverigetopplistan, where it respectively peaked at numbers 44 and 24.
-In Oceania, it peaked at number five on the Australian ARIA Charts.
+In Australia, the Complete Confection peaked at number five and spent a total of 233 weeks on the ARIA Albums Chart.
+The record ranked on the ARIA year-end album charts, specifically from 2012 to 2014, then from 2020 to 2025.
+In 2023, the album was certified seven-times Platinum by the Australian Recording Industry Association (ARIA) for sales exceeding 490,000 units.
+Elsewhere, the Complete Confection charted within the top five in New Zealand, while reaching the top 20 in Belgium (Flanders), Finland, and France.
+The album has been certified two-times Platinum in Denmark and four-times Platinum in New Zealand.
 According to the International Federation of the Phonographic Industry (IFPI), The Complete Confection was the 50th highest-selling album of 2012 with one million copies sold.